The Treasury Trade That Burned Retail: $17B Lost on Bitcoin Proxy Stocks — Anatomy of the NAV Premium Trap

 A new 10X Research report estimates retail investors lost ~$17B chasing ‘Bitcoin treasury’ stocks whose market caps outran the value of their coin hoards.
 This piece explains the mechanism (NAV premiums), why it happens, the Metaplanet/MicroStrategy playbooks, what the October selloff revealed, and a practical checklist to avoid being the exit liquidity

-In the last phase of the bull run, a particular side bet gripped the market: buying the stocks of companies that loaded their balance sheets with bitcoin.
+In the last phase of the bull run, a particular side speculative position gripped the market: buying the stocks of companies that loaded their balance sheets with bitcoin.
 The logic seemed simple: if bitcoin goes up, the stock should go up more—because corporate actions (share issuance, leverage, option value on future issuance) add torque.
 A new report from 10X Research argues that this “proxy trade” ended in large aggregate losses for small investors, estimating roughly $17 billion in retail damage as equity prices ran far ahead of the value of the underlying bitcoin and then snapped back when conditions tightened.

 How the Trade Works (and Breaks)

 At the core is a simple ratio: market capitalization versus net asset value (NAV) of the company’s bitcoin stash (plus any non-crypto business value).
-When enthusiasm peaks, these stocks often trade at large NAV premiums—investors pay far more than a dollar for each dollar of bitcoin exposure—as if the company were a leveraged, growthy ETF with free optionality.
-Managements then exploit the premium by issuing new shares (or convertible debt) to buy more bitcoin, which can reinforce the premium in strong tapes.
+When enthusiasm peaks, these stocks often trade at large NAV premiums —investors pay far more than a dollar for each dollar of bitcoin exposure—as if the company were a leveraged, growthy ETF with free optionality.
+Managements then security vulnerability the premium by issuing new shares (or convertible debt) to buy more bitcoin, which can reinforce the premium in strong tapes.
 But premiums are reflexive: when sentiment turns or liquidity thins, those same stocks can fall much faster than spot BTC because the premium compresses at the same time the underlying moves against you.
-That double-whammy is where the $17B estimate comes from: investors bought the premium at the top and sold the discount at the bottom.

 The Playbooks Everyone Tried to Copy